Steps to Becoming an Insurance Agent: Beginning the Process

 Next Steps to Becoming a Farm Bureau Insurance Agent

-During the Reserve Agent Program, you’ll work toward sales goals for various insurance products, and meeting these expectations will help set the foundation for a thriving insurance business for years to come.
+During the Agent Development Program, you’ll work toward sales goals for various insurance products, and meeting these expectations will help set the foundation for a thriving insurance business for years to come.

-Once you’ve successfully completed the Reserve Agency program, you’ll take the final steps to becoming a contracted agent!
+Once you’ve successfully completed the Agent Development program, you’ll take the final steps to becoming a contracted agent!
 Your Agency Manager will continue to work with you to further your professional development and set up a customized transition plan.
 This should be a smooth change since you’ve gotten some valuable, on-the-job practice during the last four months.